alexhunsley/ringing/algebraic-place-notation/algebraic-place-notation.md

 m-Bob is the generalisation of Plain Bob and Grandsire: it is the method with m hunt bells.
 What we call Plain Bob would be known as 1-Bob, and Grandsire would be 2-Bob.
 If you rang Plain Bob and called a Bob at every lead, that would be the same as 3-Bob (since at a Bob in PB, three bells end up plain hunting at the lead end).

-It's an example of APN where we need to take a parameter.
+m-Bob is an example of APN where we need to take a parameter: the 'm'.

 Here's the definition of m-Bob when m is an even number:

 ```
 	id="even_m_bob"
+	minimumstage=4
 	params="m"
 	base="x.1n|n.1"
 	length="2*n"